Article Text

 - Trends in antiepileptic drug treatment and effectiveness in clinical practice in England from 2003 to 2016: a retrospective cohort study using electronic medical records

-- Management of chronic epilepsy
+- Treatment of difficult epilepsy